 The remaining 99.99% ownership interest in Swanzey Township Housing Associates, LP and Snow Brook Meadow Village Housing Associates, LP were acquired by Southwestern Community Services, Inc. during the year ending May 31, 2019 (see Note 12), and therefore the limited partnership is included in the consolidated financial statements for the year ended May 31, 2019.
-The remaining 99.99% ownership interest in Winchester Senior Housing Associates, LP was acquired by Southwestern Community Service, Inc. during the year ended May 31, 2018 (see Note 12), and therefore the limited partnership is included in the consolidated financial statements for the year ended May 31, 2019 and 2018.
+The remaining 99.99% ownership interest in Winchester Senior Housing Associates, LP was acquired by Southwestern Community Service, Inc. during the year ended May 31, 2018 (see Note 12), and therefore the limited partnership is included in the consolidated financial statements for the year ended May 31, 2018 (see Note 12), and therefore the limited partnership is included in the consolidated financial statements for the year ended May 31, 2018 (see Note 12), and therefore the limited partnership is included in the consolidated financial statements for the year ended May 31, 2018 (see Note 12), and therefore the limited partnership is included in the consolidated financial statements for the year ended May 31, 2018.